Michael Govan

 MG

 Oh, no. It was actually quite stressful.
 [Laughs.]
-After a year, the wear and tear on my mind and body to be going and doing frenetic work, and then going to San Diego.
-I would get up, get something to eat, sit on the beach and read my Lacan or Torrey Pines for a minute, and then I would go to an empty studio which I kept empty, in a conceptual gesture.
+After a year, the wear and tear on my mind and body—doing frenetic work, then flying to San Diego—really caught up with me.
+I’d get up, grab something to eat, sit on the beach at Torrey Pines reading Lacan, then head to my studio, which I kept empty as a conceptual gesture.
 I would make empty paintings.
 [Laughs.]
-My entire portfolio, the idea was to put it on six sheets of paper that could be folded and put in a folder.
-As a magazine maker, you’ll again appreciate this.
-I was so sick and tired of the apparatus of the art world, its heaviness, the cost.
-I decided I would create a fictional art character.
-I would rent things to photograph, write an article about a fake artist with these pictures, make it in the shape of Artforum and then make bad photocopies with fingers in them.
+My entire portfolio was designed to fit on six sheets of paper that could be folded and tucked into a single folder.
+As a magazine maker, you’ll appreciate this.

 EO